kylejsarte/TelechatSharp/README.md

 ## Contents

-*Full API documentation coming soon.*

 - **[Chat.cs](#chatcs)**
 	- **[ChatExtensions.cs](#chatextensionscs)**
 - **[Message.cs](#messagecs)**
 	- **[MessagesExtensions.cs](#messagesextensionscs)**
 - **[Text.cs and TextEntity.cs](#textcs---textentitycs)**
   	- **[Text.cs](#textcs)**

-For readability, all JSON samples in this README will omit most properties and only include ones relevant to the toppic being discussed.
+_For readability, JSON samples in this README will omit most properties and only include those relevant to the topic being discussed._

 ## `Chat.cs`